 Information brokers have the ethically interesting business of selling other people's information without their permission.

-The Senate's Commerce Committee recently issued a comprehensive report on this industry.
+The Senate's Commerce Committee issued in 2013 a comprehensive report on this industry.
 Particularly concerning are the sections on how "financially vulnerable" segments of the populace are targeted.